Hello, co-worker, are you there?

-When you have an intense or challenging conversation with a colleague, do you start off intently listening but then…
+When you have an intense or challenging conversation with a colleague, do you start off listening closely but then…

 Active listening is simple to understand and often hard to do.
 The focus of active listening is to let go of your initial perceptions of the situation and be open to actually hearing what your colleague is saying.

-- Listen without jumping in, wondering about what you will say next or assuming it’s all about you.
+- Listen without jumping in or wondering about what you will say next.

-- After he or she has finished speaking or pauses, recreate what was said in the form of a question to clarify his or her message: “Did you say that you feel I don’t give you enough positive feedback?”
+- After the person has finished speaking or pauses, recreate what was said in the form of a question to clarify his or her message: “Did you say that you feel I don’t give you enough positive feedback?”

 - Continue listening until she or he has come to a natural stopping point.

-Just like most learned skills, active listening takes practice.
+Just as with most learned skills, active listening takes practice.
 Active listening is an accountable, thoughtful and professional way to improve personal relationships, reduce misunderstandings and conflicts, and build a collaborative workplace.